Texas Foreclosure Process – What You Should Know

 contact a texas foreclosure attorney

-Homeowners who find themselves in default of their mortgage or other loans should contact a Texas foreclosure attorney to get a clear understanding of their rights and the steps they must take to avoid losing their homes.
-A qualified attorney can also help homeowners explore options such as bankruptcy and temporary forbearances.
+Homeowners who find themselves in default of their mortgage or other loans should contact a Texas foreclosure attorney to get a clear understanding of their rights and the steps they must take to avoid losing their homes and how to stop foreclosure in texas.
+A qualified attorney knows can also help homeowners explore options such as bankruptcy and temporary forbearances.

 The process of foreclosing on a home in Texas is governed by both state and federal laws.
 However, it is a bit complicated.There are two types of foreclosures – judicial and non-judicial.
 Non-judicial foreclosures happen when a lender files a motion for foreclosure without going to court.
 In a judicial foreclosure, a lienholder files a lawsuit against a homeowner and gets a court judgment to foreclose.